affinda/affinda-python/docs/models.md

 - `display_property`: Required.
 Attribute in the schema which is used to display the value.
 - `organization`: Required.
 The organization that this mapping data source belongs to.
+- `workspace`: Required.
+The workspace that this mapping data source belongs to.
 - `schema`: The schema of the mapping data source.

 <a id="models._models.MappingDataSourceCreate"></a>